4awpawz/buster/README.md

 1. can restore your project back to its original state

-1. intuitive configuration via the command line, .buster.json, and package.json
+1. intuitive configuration via the command-line, .buster.json, and package.json

 1. scriptable